noszczykmichal/book4u/README.md

 ## General Information

-- The app uses Project Gutenberg's API to provide the user with access to PG's database - full documentation of the API can be found [here](https://gnikdroy.pythonanywhere.com/docs/).
+- The app uses an API built upon Project Gutenberg's database to provide the user with access to the PG database.
+Full documentation of the API can be found [here](https://gnikdroy.pythonanywhere.com/docs/).
-- At start the app downloads the list of books available in the database.
-The user can jump between pages and manually search for something to read or use filters to narrow down the criteria of the books he/she is interested in (e.g user can search for the books of given author, or having certain word in a title).
+- At start, the app downloads the list of books available in the database.
+The user can jump between pages and manually search for something to read or use filters to narrow down the criteria of the books he/she is interested in (e.g., the user can search for the books of a given author or with a certain word in the title).
-- When user finds book he/she is interested in, it can be marked as a favorite one.
+- When the user finds a book he/she is interested in, it can be marked as a favorite.
 - The app enables user to read books online.

 ## Technologies Used